garethltm/obsibrain/ACCTG151G - Financial Literacy/Reserve Bank.md

 2. Inflation
 	- Measured by changes in CPI
 	- Affects purchasing power and [[Interest rates (r)]]
 		- #acctg151gExample
 		- high inflation rates, purchasing power decreases
+			- you need more money to buy things
 	- Affects financial plans and [[Financial Goals]]